Abuse survivor group pushing provinces to protect students | CBC News

 Abuse survivor group pushing provinces to protect students

-Manitoba first to draft new laws after survivors of teacher abuse call on provinces to address systemic flaws
+Manitoba 1st to draft new laws after call to provinces to address systemic flaws

-Anne-Marie Robinson had two goals when she started researching the Education Act in every province across Canada — to advocate for better protections for kids in school and at the same time, heal herself.
+Anne-Marie Robinson had two goals when she started researching eduction laws in every province across Canada — to advocate for better protections for kids in school and at the same time, heal herself.

 "I wanted to understand how cases were still happening and how these children were getting abused by their teachers," said Robinson, a sexual abuse survivor based in Ottawa and the subject of the new CBC investigative podcast, The Banned Teacher.